atonggiang/backend-reddit-clone/README.md

 This installation is for Window, other platform may have slightly different syntax.

-First you need to create a virtual machine
+First you need to create a virtual environment

 ```bash
 source> cd backend-reddit-clone